 This means that the result of your first inquiry is 3.
 Every inquiry you make will be assigned a number prefixed with a dollar sign.
 Now, if you look back into the code, you will find that 3 is the first number in the list of numbers to search through.
-If you step through the loop a few more times, you will find that every time %eax has the number 3.
+If you step through the loop a few more times, you will find that in every loop iteration %eax has the number 3.
+This is not what should be happening. %eax should go to the next value in the list in every iteration.

 Okay, now we know that %eax is being loaded with the same value over and over again.
-So, let's search to see where %eax is being loaded from.
+Let's search to see where %eax is being loaded from.
 The line of code is this: